expo/expo/docs/current/versions/v14.0.0/guides/debugging.md

 ## Hot Reloading and Live Reloading

 [Hot Module Reloading](http://facebook.github.io/react-native/blog/2016/03/24/introducing-hot-reloading.html) is a quick way to reload changes without losing your state in the screen or navigation stack.
-To enable, just shake your device (or hit Ctrl-Cmd-Z on a Mac in the emulator) and tap the "Enable Hot Reloading" item.
+To enable, invoke the developer menu and tap the "Enable Hot Reloading" item.
 Whereas Live Reload will reload the entire JS context, Hot Module Reloading will make your debug cycles even faster.
 However, make sure you don't have both options turned on, as that is unsupported behavior.

 ## Other Debugging Tips